Dalmatian Action (2021)

-The Dalmatian Action (Dalmatinska akcija, DA) is minor regional political party in Croatia.
+The Dalmatian Action (Dalmatinska akcija, DA) is a minor regional political party in Croatia.
 Dalmatian Action, or DA, is a regionalist and autonomist party in the region of Dalmatia within Croatia, which advocates the political autonomy of Dalmatia within Croatia, including the creation of a Dalmatian regional government with a legislative assembly, with autonomy over cultural matters concerning Dalmatia.

 It was reactivated on December 16, 2021.
 New Dalmatian Action took its name from the deleted Dalmatian Action from the 1990s, known for its conflict with the HDZ and then Croatian President Franjo Tuđman.
 That party was dissolved in 2003 by the decision of the Ministry of Justice.

 History

 1990 party

 The Dalmatian Action or (DA) was a 1990s regionalist and autonomist party in Dalmatia within Croatia, which advocated political autonomy for Dalmatia within Croatia, including the creation of a Dalmatian regional government with a legislative assembly, with autonomy over cultural matters involving Dalmatia.
 It was founded in December 1990.
 During the Homeland War, Croatian President Franjo Tuđman accused the DA of being an anti-Croatian separatist organization that intends to destroy Croatia, and based on that he put its leaders in prison.

 In the elections for the Croatian Parliament in 1992, she won a representative in the Croatian Parliament, but in the following elections she failed to cross the electoral threshold.

 In September 1993, its headquarters in Split were blown up with explosives.

 On February 20, 2003, the Ministry of Justice deleted the party from the register of political parties in Croatia.